Here you will learn English vocabulary about education.

 a university/college student studying their first degree

 Example: Our university offers 60 undergraduate courses.

-a payment made to student in support of his/her education
+a payment made to a student in support of his/her education

-Example: Sarah has received scholarship to study overseas.
+Example: Sarah has received a scholarship to study overseas.

 Example: Josh was always a troublemaker, it’s a wonder how he even got through school.